PlasmaHH/vdb/README.md

 The subcommand `vdb show config` can show all known vdb config objects nicely.
 It supports pipe commands.
 In case the origins are recorded you can add `/v` to show the origin.

+If you want to know which config values are not their default, use `/s` to show only those (in a format you can copy/pate into a `.gdbinit` file.

+All three versions accept an addition regexp as a parameter.

 ![](doc/img/vdb.config.show.png)

 ## Color settings